Khris Middleton NBA Preview vs. the Pacers

 Khris Middleton Insights vs. the Pacers

-- The Bucks average the ninth-most possessions per game with 104.8.
-His opponents, the Pacers, have a middling offensive tempo, ranking 15th with 106.2 possessions per contest.
+- Middleton's opponents, the Pacers, have a middling offensive tempo, ranking 12th in the NBA with 106.2 possessions per game, while his Bucks average the seventh-most possessions per game with 104.9.

-- Allowing 42.8 rebounds per game, the Pacers are the ninth-ranked team in the league.
+- The Pacers are the 10th-ranked team in the league, giving up 42.9 rebounds per game.

-- The Pacers are the seventh-ranked squad in the NBA, conceding 25 assists per game.
+- In terms of assists, the Pacers are ranked eighth in the NBA, conceding 25.1 per game.

-- In terms of 3-pointers, the Pacers have conceded 10.6 makes per game, best in the league.
+- The Pacers concede 10.6 made 3-pointers per game, best in the league.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!